christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     "Tale of the Shipwrecked Sailor".
 Josephus in Antiquities of the Jews, Book XX (Ch 9.4) refers to Paul (Saulus) as related to Herod Agrippa.
 -  Pythagoras: Abaris the Hyperborean.
-The high priestess of the Temple of Apollo at Delphi was called Pythia https://en.wikipedia.org/wiki/Pythia \[[link](https://en.wikipedia.org/wiki/Pythia)\] who breathed serpent vapors (ethylene gas).
-Greek writers regarded the Hyperboreans as the mythical founders of Apollo's shrines at Delos and Delphi  https://en.wikipedia.org/wiki/Hyperborea#Hyperboreans_in_Delos \[[link](https://en.wikipedia.org/wiki/Hyperborea#Hyperboreans_in_Delos)\].
+The high priestess of the Temple of Apollo at Delphi was called Pythia [^8] who breathed serpent vapors (ethylene gas).
+Greek writers regarded the Hyperboreans as the mythical founders of Apollo's shrines at Delos and Delphi  [^9].
 The name "Pythagoras" is derived from the Greek words "Pythios" (Πύθιος), meaning "of Pythia" or "belonging to the Pythia ("Pythoness"), and "Agoras" is a direct linguistic link to "Agaroi", the name of the Scythian snake-venom priesthood.
 Abaris was a Scythian and the Scythians worshiped snake deities.
 Pythia was probably Pythagoras' mother.

 **2. Name and Title Meanings**

 -   Abraham: The father of Isaac (remove the Hebrew theophoric Y- = -tzak = Hebrew rendering of Sacae (Scythians)) is Abraham, the foundational patriarch.
 Ab = Father (Semitic).
 Raham = Arya (Sanskrit/Persian: "Noble").
 Aram (the name for the land of the Arameans, a steppe-derived people).
 Abraham = Ab-Raham = "Father of the Aryans" or "Father of the Noble Ones".
 Related to Brahmin (Brahama) -> Ibrahim -> Abraham.
 A(Braha)m(in).
 Lord Rama (the greatest and seventh incarnation of God, hero of the Ramayana, protector of Dharma) in the ancient Vedas derives from this.
--   Augustus: Sebastos is Greek version of the Latin term Augustus.
-In the Nikēphorios Decree (Priene, 9 BCE) the Greek text does not use the Latin word "Augustus", it uses Σεβαστός (Sebastos).
 -   Azhi: Azhi = Až ("serpent") + Hi ("power, divine") in Avestan, meaning "mighty dragon".
 It extends Aži to signify divine authority across Indo-Iranian and Scythian cultures.
 Azhi = Asia (Azhi-A) = "land of the mighty dragon" (Aži is cognate with the Chinese Zhī (dragon)), a very similar name to Rome (Rhu-Ma) = "Place of the Dragon", Romania (Rhu-Ma + Na) = "dragon land", and Sarmatia (serpent) + ma (mother, land).
 Aži links to Aesir (Norse gods), Asar (Egyptian Osiris), and Ahura (Zoroastrian god).
 The root Az-/As- means both "divine power" and "serpent" in Indo-European and Scythian languages (Sanskrit asura, Hittite hasu = king).
 Aži Dahāka in Avestan = Aži (serpent) + Dahāka (man) which translates to "Serpent-Man".
 -   Caesar: The Egyptian name "Asar" was another name for Osiris.
 "Ra" was the Egyptian deity of the Sun (Asar-Ra).
 Sar means king in Scythian.
 This title very likely